dell/csm-docs/content/v1/features/powerscale.md

 Source and destination PVC must be in the same namespace and have the same Storage Class.

-To clone a volume, you should first have an existing PVC:
+To clone a volume, you must first have an existing PVC:

 ```yaml
 apiVersion: v1